MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 If no special price can be calculated for the item on the line, then either the last direct cost or the unit price from the item card is inserted.

 ## To copy sales prices
 If you want to copy sales prices, such as an individual customer's sales prices to use for a customer price group, you must run the **Suggest Sales Price on Wksh.** batch job.
-You find the batch job in the **Sales Price Worksheet** page.
+You find the batch job on the **Sales Price Worksheet** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Price Worksheet**, and then choose the related link.
 2. Choose the **Suggest Sales Price on Wksh.** action.
 3. On the **Sales Prices** FastTab, fill in the **Sales Type** and **Sales Code** fields with the original sales prices you want to copy.
 4. In the top section of the request page, fill in the **Sales Type** and **Sales Code** with the type and name you want the sales prices copied to.
 5. If you want the batch job to create new prices, select the **Create New Prices** field.
-6. Choose the **OK** button to fill in the lines in the **Sales Price Worksheet** page with the suggested new prices, indicating that they are valid for the selected **Sales Type**.
+6. Choose the **OK** button to fill in the lines on the **Sales Price Worksheet** page with the suggested new prices, indicating that they are valid for the selected **Sales Type**.

 > [!NOTE]
 >  This batch job only creates suggestions and it does not implement the suggested changes.
-If you are satisfied with the suggestions and want to implement them, that is insert them in the **Sales Prices** table, you can use the **Implement Price Changes** batch job, which is found on the **Actions** tab, in the **Functions** group, in the **Sales Price Worksheet** page.
+If you are satisfied with the suggestions and want to implement them, that is insert them in the **Sales Prices** table, you can use the **Implement Price Changes** batch job, which is found on the **Actions** tab, in the **Functions** group, on the **Sales Price Worksheet** page.

 ## See Also
 [Setting Up Sales](sales-setup-sales.md)